 “James!” he began.

 “Let’s never do that again!”

 I laughed, and Periclum gurgled.

 “Almost done!
 Five minutes.”
 Periclum said.
 At that moment I saw a Stilla fall outside.

 “How do you think we can get out of here?”
 I asked, concerned about the fact that the only known door in or out is in the apartment above us.

-“I have no idea!”
-Periclum said as he gurgled a little, I responded with a slight laugh.
+“I do not know!”
+Periclum said as he gurgled a little.
+I responded with a slight laugh.

 I walk over to the front door, dragging Periclum up out of his chair and bringing him with me.
 “What about here!”
 I say as I unlock it, turn the handle and open the door.
 I was then confronted with what looked to be a concrete wall and a large EMC turret pointing at me.